 Honors students pursue a wide range of thesis projects with intellectual tools from a variety of academic disciplines in the social sciences and humanities.
 They often engage directly with communities of practice, working alongside educators and reformers on and off campus.

-Students typically lay the groundwork for Stanford GSE Honors through coursework in the Graduate School of Education during the first three years of their time at Stanford.
-They apply for the Honors program during their junior year (please see “Admissions” for more details).
-The summer following their acceptance into the program, students begin preparing for the thesis year in earnest, typically through the Bing Honors College.
+Students typically lay the groundwork for their honors theses through coursework at the GSE in their first three years at Stanford.
+They apply for the honors program during their junior year and begin preparing for their thesis year the following summer, often through the Bing Honors College.

 Each year prior to commencement, the GSE recognizes graduating honors and minor students with an honor cord ceremony.

 Students admitted to the education honors program must fulfill the following requirements:

 Coursework completed for the Honors program in Education should address varied topics in the field of education, and must be approved by the honors director and student's faculty advisor.